saviour123/geoserver-dockerfile/README.md

 ## Usage

+This dokerfile helps you to deploy geoserver v10 on ubuntu. on docker containers.
+This is simple and straight forward.

-Clone the Repository
+#### Clone the Repository
-`git clone https://github.com/saviour123/hgt_geoserver.git && cd hgt_geoserver`
+`$ git clone https://github.com/saviour123/hgt_geoserver.git && cd hgt_geoserver`

 #### Build the Docker Image
 `$ docker build -t "sav/hgt_geoserver" .`